webvijayi/instasell-acp-woocommerce/README.md

 ### For End Users (No Composer Required!)

 The plugin comes pre-packaged with all dependencies.
-Just install and activate:

-1. Download the latest `.zip` file from the [Releases page](https://github.com/lmotwani/woocommerce-acp-instant-checkout/releases).
+To install:

+1. Build the plugin zip file (see "Building for Distribution" below) or get it from a release
 2. In WordPress admin, go to **Plugins > Add New > Upload Plugin**
-3. Choose the downloaded `.zip` file and click **Install Now**
+3. Choose the `.zip` file and click **Install Now**
 4. Click **Activate Plugin**
-5. Go to **WooCommerce > Settings > ACP/ChatGPT** to configure the plugin.
+5. Go to **WooCommerce > Settings > ACP/ChatGPT** to configure the plugin
 6. Apply for OpenAI ACP approval at https://openai.com/index/buy-it-in-chatgpt/
 7. (After approval) Copy your ACP OpenAI API Key from the OpenAI ACP dashboard
 8. Enable the ACP API and paste your OpenAI API Key in the settings
 9. Enter your Stripe API keys for payment processing
 10. Submit your Product Feed URL to OpenAI for indexing
 11. Test your integration using OpenAI's developer tools or ChatGPT

-See [INSTALL.md](INSTALL.md) for detailed installation instructions.

 ### Developer Setup